 Does it Actually Work?

-Firstly, in events that are shorter than 5 minutes in duration, raising carbohydrates above normal rates doesn’t seem to have a performance benefit, and may even reduce performance, since water is stored in the muscle alongside carbohydrate, which can lead to a higher bodyweight, which may be detrimental, for speed sports for example, where it’s obviously more difficult to reach your highest speed with an extra kg or 2 on your body.
+Firstly, in events that are shorter than 5 minutes in duration, raising carbohydrates above normal rates doesn’t seem to have a performance benefit, and may even reduce performance, since water is stored in the muscle alongside carbohydrate, which can lead to a higher bodyweight, which may be detrimental, for speed sports for example, where it can be more difficult to reach your highest speed with an extra few pounds of weight on your body.

-In events above 90 minutes, carb-loading does delay the onset of fatigue, and fatigue in these events usually coincide with a glycogen in the body reaching low levels.
+In events above 90 minutes, carb-loading does delay the onset of fatigue, and fatigue in these events usually coincides with glycogen in the body reaching low levels.

 In between those two time frames, (for example, in events like a football or hurling match) the performance improvement seems to be dependant on the intensity level.
 For moderate-intensity activities, like an hour-long jog, performance doesn’t seem to be effected.
 However, in events that are of high-intensity, there can be a performance benefit to having greater than usual amounts of glycogen stored in the body.

-In short, athletes involved in sports that last longer 90 minutes, as well as high-intensity sports that last less than that can benefit from a carb-loading approach.
+In short, athletes involved in sports that last longer 90 minutes, as well as high-intensity sports that last less than that can benefit from a carb-loading approach, so it would likely be a good approach for most GAA Athletes.

-There are a few other things to consider.
-If you are someone who is currently in a weight-gain phase, and are therefore eating a lot of carbohydrates already, a carb-loading approach probably isn’t needed, since you are likely already saturating the muscles.
+However, there are a few other things to consider.
+If you are someone who is currently in a weight-gain phase, and are therefore probably eating a lot of carbohydrates already, a carb-loading approach probably isn’t needed, since you are likely already saturating the muscles glycogen stores.

 Also, for those currently in a weight-loss phase, it is worth considering that you are likely to be foregoing some or all of your fat-loss for that week, if you are implementing a carb-loading strategy, since your caloric intake will be increased, so this is something you’ll have to weigh up.
 You can, however, offset some of this by reducing your fat intake as your carbohydrate intake is increased.